-• Though both distilled and purified water are pure forms of water.
+Both distilled and purified water are pure forms of water.
 The key difference between distilled and purified water is that distilled water is not fit for consumption as it is devoid of all minerals considered good for our health, whereas purified water is fit for consumption.